A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Concluding Remarks

 -- Analyzing the case that a part of the main chain by the dishonest mining pool is pegged on the blockchain, while the other part of the main chain is left to support the next round of competition between two new block branches forked at a common tree root.
 Note that the other part of the main chain by the dishonest mining pool is possible to become the orphan blocks if its subsequent new branch is no longer ahead of that by the honest mining pool.
-This is a significant risk for how the dishonest mining pool pegs its main chain on the blockchain, for example, the whole to peg, or a part to peg.
+This significant risk should be considered when the dishonest mining pool decides whether to peg the whole main chain or peg a part of it.

--- Discussing the case with a $K$-block leading competitive criterion for $K=1,2,3,4,5,\ldots$, and optimize the positive integer $K$ to maximize the mining efficiency and/or the long-run average profit.
+-- Discussing the case with a $K$-block leading competitive criterion for $K=1,2,3,4,5,\ldots$, and optimizing the positive integer $K$ to maximize the mining efficiency and/or the long-run average profit.

--- Setting up a pyramid block-structure Markov process for Ethereum, and develop an effective algorithm for computing the matrix-analytic solution.
+-- Setting up a pyramid block-structure Markov process for Ethereum, and developing an effective algorithm for computing the matrix-analytic solution.
 Using the stationary probability vector to analyze the influence of orphan and uncle blocks on the waste of computing resource, and further investigate the long-run average profit of Ethereum.

--- Developing the fluid and diffusion approximation for analyzing the blockchain selfish mining with multiple mining pools, provide the stable conditions of the multi-dimensional blockchain systems, and establish the long-run average profits of the multiple mining pools.
+-- Developing the fluid and diffusion approximation for analyzing the blockchain selfish mining with multiple mining pools, providing the stable conditions of the multi-dimensional blockchain systems, and establishing the long-run average profits of the multiple mining pools.

 -- Further developing stochastic optimization and dynamic control of the blockchain selfish mining, for example, Markov decision processes, stochastic game, and evolutionary game.